Maxime-p/IIM-archi-RPG/README.md

 - `npm run dev` - Start the development server
 - `npm run dev:front` - Start the development server in the `front` workspace
+- `npm run dev:back` - Start the development server in the `back` workspace
 - `npm run build` - Build the project
 - `npm run build:front` - Build the project in the `front` workspace
 - `npm run format` - Format the code with Prettier